The Harvest is Ready in the Amazon

 Due to our short three days on this remote outpost in the Amazon we rushed into our training to meet all our goals and objectives.

 This was against protocol as the way of the Amazon people would prevail!
 We had to eat first and like every day after that – fish was on the menu!
-Well fish – and a very awkward drink that tasted like 12 Volt battery water with a strong acidity.
+Well fish – and a very awkward drink that tasted like 12 volt battery water with a strong acidity.
 We ate and swallowed fast!

 With no time to play we headed into evangelism, discipleship and multiplication.
 Many pastors, elders and church members attended our first training in scorching heat.